TranPhucVinh/Cplusplus/Algorithms/Encryption/README.md

 * MD5
 * SHA
 # Digital signature
-Form the communication between A (who keeps B's public key) and B (who keeps the private key), B nees to prove that he is the real B, not someone pretends to be B. That can be acheived by using digital signature.
+For communication between A (who keeps B's public key) and B (who keeps the private key), B needs to prove that he is the real B, not someone pretends to be B. That can be acheived by using digital signature.

-For B communication with A by using public key encryption, there can be 2 ways:
+For B's communication with A by using public key encryption, there can be 2 ways:
 * A sends B his public key while he keeps his own private key.
 B to A communication will then follow the encryption flow like from A to B.
 * B encrypts his message by his private key then sends to A. A decrypts that encrypted message by B's public key.
 That's way is not secure as a man-in-the-middle, who had B's public key before can decrypt B's encrypted message.